Police in Pleasant Grove unamused by Christmas night swatting call | Gephardt Daily

 In a matter of minutes police confirmed the call itself was phony.

 “They think it’s funny to have SWAT raid somebody’s home on Christmas.
-We mean to remind them it’s not very funny at all.
+We need to remind them it’s not very funny at all.
 They’ll learn their lesson,” Smith said.

 Swatting is defined as a prank call made to first responders with the goal of generating a mass police response to a specific location, most often a private residence.